 39 Mary, What a Strange Thing You Have Done!

 Uzza: The Dome of the Rock was built over the rock outcrop where Abraham is said to have offered a son to god.
-It was built to honour their common ancestor which is why when it was built Jews were invited to worship there as they would in a synagogue.
-It even honoured the Christians, proclaiming in one of the more than fifty inscriptions that circle the perimeter, and which are said to be Koranic in origin, that the virgin Mary was a Messenger of Allah.
+It was built to honour their common ancestor which is why when it was built, Jews were invited to worship there as they would in a synagogue.
+It even honoured the Christians, proclaiming in one of the more than fifty inscriptions that circle the perimeter, and which are said to be Koranic in origin, that the virgin Mary is a Messenger of Allah.

 Gerry: I wasn't aware of that.

 Uzza: That may be because there is no verse in the Koran that says such a thing.

 Gerry: But, you just said that the inscriptions on the Dome were from the Koran.

 Gerry: But, Mary’s story is in the modern Koran.
 In fact, she is the only woman in the Book whom Allah mentions by name.